MarkoGodra/Behavioral-Cloning/writeup_report.md

 New dataset was created in order to tackle these problems.
 Main focus of dataset was to introduce recovery maneuvers, but also to remove left turn bias track had.

+In ordert to tackle left turn bias additional dataset was collected.
+This dataset consisted of three laps in each direction and one lap with recovery maneuvers in each direction.
+This dataset proved to be much more balanced.
+On following image histogram of present steering angles is shown.

+![alt text][image9]

+On this histogram we can see that data is no longer left turn biased, but new problem emerged, and that is straight driving bias.
+This problem was tackled by applying thresholding technique as part of dataset preprocessing (`model.py` function `apply_threshold_for_straight_driving()`).
+After additional balancing histogram looked much better.

+![alt text][image10]

+In addition to having balanced dataset, additional augmentaiton was applied which included random slight zooming (up to 30%), slight moving (translation) and brightnes reduction/increase, beside standard flipping.

 At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.

 #### Final Model Architecture